Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit use cases: getting a client's site indexed, drafting for own project, or auditing competitor AI visibility.
-While it doesn't state when not to use or list alternatives, the context is clear enough for the agent to decide.
+The description provides explicit use cases (client's site indexing, drafting for own project, auditing competitors).
+It does not mention when not to use or alternatives, but the context is clear enough for an AI agent to decide.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.